Halifax RUFC: Women's rugby

 The Halifax Ladies run a development team where newer players can have an opportunity to get game time against other teams and build their skills in a safe environment.

-Mixed Ability Rugby
+Mixed ability rugby

 The mixed ability are currently been managed and coached by Craig Smith & several other coaches, Craig with help from others is making the Halifax Magpies a great team to play for and getting wins under their belts and improving every week.

 The aim is to make rugby accessible to everyone not matter of ability or disability.